These pages are for employer use only. Member information can be found on the home page.

 Employees should be rebanded each April according to an estimated Pensionable Pay for the employee, or more often if pay changes through the year.
 As the employer you should decide how often you wish to reband in any given year.
 (E.g. after a material change in pay from a change of job, a promotion / demotion, a regrading, a pay award or a change in contractual hours).

 Allocating employees to an appropriate band is relatively straight forward where the employee is not expected to undertake any additional hours or overtime.
 However, it is less straight forward where the number of hours an employee may work in a year is not known.
-The HR guide issued by the LGA provides examples as to how rebanding could work.
+The HR guide and Payroll Guide issued by the LGA provide examples as to how rebanding could work.

 It is at an employer’s discretion whether or not to review the bands for every change in circumstance, or to wait until the following April to re-assess members’ rates.
 Please note that the employer must re-assess all rates each April regardless.
 Your approach should be outlined in your employer discretion policy.